How To Pack Formula For Daycare

 Baby formulas fall into six main categories:

 Cow –Milk Based Formula: Manufactured from cow’s milk.
 It takes 80% of the market share as it’s the most readily available and cheap.
-Lactose is added to make it more equal to breast milk, and proteins are treated to aid digestion.
-Vegetable oils are added as enhancers to make them more digestible.
+To make it more comparable to breast milk, lactose is added, and the proteins are hydrolyzed to make them easier to digest.
+To make them easier to digest, vegetable oils are often added as an additive.

 Soy-Based formula.
 Soy formula lacks lactose and uses soy for proteins.
-It’s specially made for infants allergic to lactose in cow milk.
+Infants who are lactose intolerant can safely drink this.

 Specialized formula.
 This formula is specifically designed for babies with specific disorders or diseases, such as those prematurely born.
 It should ONLY be used under particular recommendations by a pediatrician.
 It is available in 3 primary forms;